Gunateja653/CODETECH-TASK1/README.md

 2. Run the provided code in a Google Colab environment or a Jupyter Notebook.
 3. Follow the prompts to input values for the selected features and obtain the predicted 'MEDV'.

+## Model Training:

+XGBoost library is used to create and train a regression model.
+Model parameters such as the objective function (reg:squarederror) and evaluation metric (rmse) are defined.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.